Maruba, Tade Ai Persicaria Tinctoria Round leaf Pink Flower Indigo

 "Maruba" in Japanese language, literally means round leaf, another of the original Japanese indigo varieties, hailing from China, and grown in Tokushima, Japan.
 Used primarily for the purpose of making indigo compost pigment called "Sukumo".
-This plant will also release well into water, notably a little slightly slower than its pointed leaf cousins.
+This plant will also release indoxyl into water, notably a little slightly slower than its pointed leaf cousins.

-Leaves are well rounded and in some cases cupped, spires of pink blooms, set later in the season.
+Leaves are well rounded and in some cases cupped, spires in a fork formation of pink blooms, set later in the season.
 Max height achieved 2022 90 cm.

 Sow seeds into fine seeding soil in tray, prick out and pot on to establish.
 Pluck out center leaves to encouraging bushing.
-Plant out after the last frost.
+Alternatively sow seeds three per cell and pot up prior to planting out, after the last frost.

-Best planted in a sheltered area, in full to partial sun.
-Takes 6 to 8 weeks to hit first maturity marker.
+Best planted in a sheltered area, in full to partial sun. a slightly slower variety which can take 6 to 8 weeks to hit first maturity marker.
+Possibly my new favourite of 2023.

 Enjoys good quality nitrogen rich compost and is a heavy drinker.
 Water well.

 Just as blooms are beginning to show ( green flower spikes from central stem ) or before, circa 3" circa 90cm.
 Harvest the branches leaving 6-8 cms of stem.
 The first harvest always encourages the plant to grow back thicker.

 Harvest should always be completed before blooms are beginning to set to achieve best pigment.